Egor-Malyhin/NotesApp/README.md

 - Delete notes that are no longer needed.
 - Organize notes by categories or labels.
 - Intuitive and user-friendly interface.
+## Notes
+This is a common project, I was developing a backend.\
+Technology stack: Spring Boot, Starters: Web, Data-JPA, Test.\
+Spring Security, Hibernate, PostgreSQL, Junit 4, Mockito were also used.